-During the course of normal business, Entities can have different attributes based on Scenario and Time.
-There are default settings applied from the first time period in the application until there is a change, and there are settings that vary by Scenario Type.
-The time display for any time varying properties uses the Standard Time Dimension Profile.
+Entities can have different attributes based on scenario and time.
+Default settings are applied from the first time period in the application until there is a change, and some settings vary by scenario type.
+The time display for any time varying properties uses the standard time dimension profile.